Hannu Rajaniemi

-Hannu Rajaniemi (born 9 March 1978) is a Finnish American author of science fiction and fantasy, who writes in both English and Finnish.
-He lives in Oakland, California, and was a founding director of a commercial research organisation ThinkTank Maths.
+Hannu Rajaniemi (born 9 March 1978) is a Finnish-born writer and biotechnology entrepreneur.
+He has published literary works in fantasy and science fiction, and writes in both English and Finnish.

-Early life
+Early life and education

 Rajaniemi was born in Ylivieska, Finland, in 1978.

-He holds a BSc in Mathematics from the University of Oulu, a Certificate of Advanced Study in Mathematics from the University of Cambridge and a PhD in Mathematical Physics from the University of Edinburgh.
+He holds a BSc in mathematics from the University of Oulu, a Certificate of Advanced Study in Mathematics from the University of Cambridge and a PhD in mathematical physics from the University of Edinburgh.
 Prior to starting his PhD candidature, he completed his national service as a research scientist for the Finnish Defence Forces.